 This isn't perfect.
-If you don't install every requirement file in development, your constraints file will be missing those files' requirements.
-A code review would catch accidentally removing a constraint, but how do you detect a package that is entirely missing from the constraints file?
+If you don't install every requirement file in development, your constraint file will be missing those files' requirements.
+A code review would catch accidentally removing a constraint, but how do you detect a package that is entirely missing from the constraint file?

 pip install doesn't even have a dry-run mode.
 Still, constraint files (or any of the third-party tools, really) are nice ways of improving and simplifying dependency managment with

-There's also a shell command you can use as a commit hook or part of your test/CI suite to check that you're not missing anything in your constraints.txt:
+There's also a shell command you can use as a commit hook or part of your test/CI suite to check that you're not missing anything in your constraint.txt:

-This will output all pip packages that are installed but not present in your constraints file.
+This will output all pip packages that are installed but not present in your constraint file.
 We use the